gilzow/wpdirauth/readme.txt

 * wpLDAP Patch: <https://web.archive.org/web/20100731020249/http://www.pkrinternet.com/~rbulling/private/wpLDAP-1.02-ssl.patch>

 == Changelog ==
+= 1.10.6 =
++ Bug Fix: Reset Password button was showing up in ad-authenticated users' profile due to a removed global variable, that was removed starting at WordPress v6.
+Huge shout-out to user @silsbyc for assisting me in troubleshooting this one.
 = 1.10.5 =
 + Bug Fix: LDAP properties for first/last name were reversed.
 Credit to @mradojevic for catching that.
 = 1.10.4 =